 So now that they’ve bought you can forget about them and move on to the next prospect, right?
 NO - THIS IS SO WRONG!

 Getting a new customer is a hard task, so once you have them, don’t neglect them.
 Make sure that their on-boarding process is extremely smooth.
 Write content that is aimed at assisting new users of your software, send them useful tips and videos.
 Create a Facebook group that’s exclusive to your customers.
 There’s lots of different ways that you can welcome them to your family of customers.
-The aim here is to reduce churn and give them an exceptional experience that will encourage them to stay with you for the long term as well as recommend others.
+SaaS marketing at this stage is about reducing churn and giving your customers an exceptional experience that will encourage them to stay with you for the long term as well as recommend others to your product.

 6. Analysis and reporting

 A good SaaS marketing campaign is never completed.
 It is one that you’ll continue to use and is evergreen in nature.
 In other words, it’s always live.
-As such, you’ll want to know that it’s performing well for you and look for ways that you can improve on.
+As such, you’ll want to know that it’s performing well for your SaaS company and look for ways that you can improve the results.

-In this article, SaaS Marketing Metrics for ROI, we explain some key performance indicators (KPIs) you should be measuring and you can take these to account level.
-But the basic reporting that you want to be monitoring on an individual campaign are:
+In this article, SaaS Marketing Metrics for ROI, we explain some key performance indicators (KPIs) you should be measuring that will help you determine your SaaS marketing success.

-- Visitors: how many people are actually seeing the assets that form part of the strategy?
+Visitors: how big is the audience that are actually seeing the assets that form part of the strategy?

 From here, you can start working out your conversion rates and identify the priority areas to focus on to improve the results.
 For example, there’s no point working on the lead to qualified lead conversion rate if you don’t have enough people visiting and converting on your landing pages.
 When you identify these areas, this will help dictate your action points.

-Put in place a review timetable so that you look at the metrics regularly and make constant improvements.
+Put in place a review timetable so that you look at the metrics regularly and make constant improvements to your SaaS marketing.

-SaaS marketing strategy is something that we specialise in.
+Marketing SaaS businesses is something that we specialise in.
 If you’d like to talk about how we can help, then book a call using this link.